izelsalim/Voice-Assistance/README.md

 </div>

-Why Us:
+:
+- based on Python and utilizing popular libraries like speech_recognition and pyttsx3
+-  Utilizes Google's Speech Recognition service to accurately transcribe spoken commands in real-time.
 - Customizable Voice and Speech Rate: Users can select different voices and adjust speech rates to personalize their interaction experience

--  Utilizes Google's Speech Recognition service to accurately transcribe spoken commands in real-time.

-- based on Python and utilizing popular libraries like speech_recognition and pyttsx3

 - Implements a command cache to store previously recognized commands and their results, optimizing performance by quickly retrieving responses for commonly used commands.

-- Open Source and Community Support